DTS-STN/openfisca-canada-dts/SETUP-pew.md

-## Setup Aotearoa OpenFisca in pew
+## Setup canada OpenFisca in pew

 Follow this installation if you wish to:
   - run calculations on a large population;
-  - run your own instance of openfisca-aotearoa, but not modify the rules
+  - run your own instance of openfisca-canada, but not modify the rules

 ## Step 1: Install Python 3